geomstats/applications/README.md

 # Applications
 Applications for Geomstats

-These have been tested on Mac OS X 10.13.2 and linux Ubuntu 16.04.

 #### Brain Connectome Analysis

 We consider the fMRI data from the 2014 MLSP Schizophrenia Classification challenge, consisting